AndreaDiotallevi/learning-journal/job-hunting.md

   - Implement the CKEditor in the application for posting formatted questions and answers
   - Research about database schemas for managing tags in an efficient way
   - Update styling and fonts

+### Week 14 (18 April -24 May 2020)

+* Monday 18/04/2020
+  - Work on the archquery app
+  - Implement tags
+  - Add feature for searching posts by tag
+  - Learn to save arrays in postgresql
+  - Learn to make joins with postgresql

+* Tuesday 19/04/2020
+  -  Apply for Junior Software Engineer at [Tractable.ai](https://tractable.ai/)